 After the establishment of the State of Israel in 1948 and its first two decades of state-building, many Palestinians sought refuge in neighboring countries, taking their heritage with them.
-This heritage, as Kanaʾina states in the introduction to his book Man Nasiya Qadīma-h Tāh (He Who Has Forgotten His Ancient Past is Lost), was a source of strength and resilience during this time (24).
+This heritage, as Kanaʾina states in the introduction to his book Man Nasiya Qadīma-h Tāh (He Who Has Forgotten His Ancient Past Is Lost), was a source of strength and resilience during this time (24).
 Thus, awareness about Palestinian identity increased, especially among the Palestinian diaspora, as they resorted to deepening their attachment to their homeland and heritage, as well as recreating their homeland in the refugee camps.
-Palestinian folkloric research became a means of defending Palestinian identity, especially in the wake of the formation of the PLO in 1964 (al-Munasira 8–9, Kanaʾina Dirāsāt 393–99).
+Palestinian folkloric research became a means of defending Palestinian identity, especially in the wake of the formation of the Palestinian Liberation Organization (PLO) in 1964 (al-Munasira 8–9, Kanaʾina Dirāsāt 393–99).
 However, the Palestinians who remained in Israel were cut off from the rest of Palestinian society after the mass exodus, leaving them a minority, despite having been the overwhelming majority prior to the establishment of Israel.
 Furthermore, they were subject to military rule, which forbade them from leaving their cities and villages without permission from the military.

 After al-Naksa (1967–86)

 Kanaʾina asserts that the War of 1967 marked the start of a new stage in the history of the development of the Palestinian folkloric movement, adding that it coincided with the expansion of the national liberation movement as well as the establishment of several Palestinian nationalist foundations, many of which focused on the conservation of Palestinian heritage (al-Munasira 52).
 The Jamaʿiyat Inʿash al-Usra (Family Revival Association) in al-Birah was the most important of these foundations, with reviving, preserving, and protecting Palestinian folk heritage at the forefront of its mission.
 It branched into the Lujnat al-Abhath al-Ijtimaʿiya wal-Turath al-Shaʿbi al-Filastini (Committee of Social Research and Palestinian Folk Heritage), which was founded in 1972 and published the magazine al-Turath wal-Mujtamaʿ (Heritage and Society).
-This journal, still in print, is considered one of a kind in it focus on studying and analyzing Palestinian heritage (Rabiʿ 28–58).
+This journal, still in print, is considered one of a kind in its focus on studying and analyzing Palestinian heritage (Rabiʿ 28–58).

-Interest in heritage increased after 1967, at the behest of the Palestinian Liberation Organization, which by then had become the effective representative of the Palestinian people.
+Interest in heritage increased after 1967, at the behest of the PLO, which by then had become the effective representative of the Palestinian people.
 At the same time, Palestinians were convinced they could achieve national liberation only by taking matters into their own hands and making their own destiny rather than relying on Arab states (Kanaʾina Man Nisiya 50–51).
 Some studies on Palestinian heritage were published in the late 1960s.
 Palestinians in Israel viewed their situation as a Palestinian minority in their own homeland as a threat to their existence, spurring their ambition to preserve their identity and heritage.
 Viewing this route as an alternative to political activism, they chose to express themselves through heritage, dabka troops, dancing, folk music, folkloric festivals, seminars, and conferences.